FactoryJet

 Shopify Store Development Costs and Timeline for UK Businesses

 A basic Shopify store for a UK SMB typically costs £2,000 to £3,500 to build, while complex multi-product catalogues with custom features, advanced integrations, or bespoke design elements run £5,000 to £8,000.
 These figures cover initial development only—your total cost of ownership includes monthly recurring expenses that many businesses underestimate during budgeting.
 Shopify's subscription fees start at £25 per month for the Basic plan and scale to £384 monthly for Advanced, depending on your transaction volume and feature requirements.
 Beyond the platform fee, budget £99 to £300 monthly for maintenance and updates, £50 to £200 for essential apps like email marketing or inventory management, and payment processing fees of 1.5% to 2% of gross sales.
 A £50,000 annual revenue store should expect roughly £3,000 to £4,500 in annual recurring costs before marketing spend.
 Timeline expectations matter as much as budget.
 Standard Shopify builds deliver in 2 to 4 weeks from project kickoff to public launch, assuming you provide product data, imagery, and content on schedule.
 Complex projects requiring custom Liquid templates, third-party API integrations with existing ERP systems, or multi-currency configurations for international sales extend timelines to 6 to 8 weeks.
 Delays typically stem from client-side content preparation rather than technical development.
 Working with offshore development partners delivers substantial cost advantages without sacrificing quality or UK compliance standards.
-Agencies operating from locations like Bengaluru maintain the same Lighthouse performance benchmarks—92+ scores across performance, accessibility, and SEO—while charging 50% to 60% below typical London or Manchester agency rates.
+Agencies operating from locations like Bengaluru maintain the same Lighthouse performance benchmarks—92+ scores across performance, accessibility, and SEO—while charging 50% to at a fixed, published price.
 The key is verifying their portfolio includes UK clients operating under GDPR, verifying their understanding of UK payment processing requirements through Stripe or PayPal, and confirming they build with mobile-first responsive design that meets UK consumer expectations.
 Geography matters less than demonstrated capability and communication standards in 2026's remote-first development landscape.

 ➡ Learn more: Ecommerce Development